4383/bookmarks/sections/openstack.md

 # Openstack

-File's sections are ordered for my personal usages (not an alphabetical order) and to get a quick access to things that I often need.
+Page's sections are ordered for my personal usages (not an alphabetical order) and to get a quick access to things that I often need.

 ## Openstack reviews